Testing Laboratory, Inc.

 should be taken to reduce exposure to copper if this level is exceeded.

-Because copper exhibits these harmful health effects, and because drinking water may be a
+Because copper exhibits these harmful health effects, and because drinking water may be a significant

-cause adverse health effects.
+adverse health effects.
 You may also notice blue or bluish-green stains around sinks and plumbing

 fixtures.
 The only way to be certain of the copper level in your drinking water supply is to have the